 5. The uninstall routine will run and while you may have to restart your PC to complete the uninstall, you should be good to go.
 Right??

 Software installation packages will add either a custom uninstaller or rely on the bog-standard Windows software removal utility but quite often, these tools don’t quite do the necessary job of removing all traces of the application you wish to be rid of.
-Instead, these tools will often leave files, folders, registry entries or every time your system starts thus prolonging your boot time and using precious bits of memory.
+Instead, these tools will often leave files, folders, registry entries or DLL’s behind.
+It’s the last item that is the most problematic as they can remain months or years after the software application has been removed.
+They will be loaded every time your system starts thus prolonging your boot time and using precious bits of memory.
 Registry Entries are the next most worrisome remnant and your registry should be purged of all entries relating to the software at the time it is uninstalled.
-Files and Folders are, for the most part, junk that clutters your or .’s behind.
-It’s the last item that is the most problematic as they can remain months or years after the software application has been removed.
-They will be loaded
+Files and Folders are, for the most part, junk that clutters your HDD or SSD.

 So how do you get rid of this detritus?